 One of the first steps after starting a new business is to begin marketing online as well as offline.
 Often, however, business owners overlook the importance of straight sales strategy.
 Whether you have a unique product or are looking to break into an established idustry, the two must go hand-in-hand.

-Taking the time to understand what a sales strategy is and how you can set up a successful one is useful for your new business.
+Taking the time to understand what a sales strategy is, why it needs to compliment your marketing efforts, and how you can set up a successful one is useful for your new business.
 The information you’ll find below can help you build a successful sales strategy and increase sales.

 What is a sales strategy?